 Rate Adoption Process 2017

-Based on a 2017 Water Cost of Service Rate Study, the City of Napa is proposing a rate increase to water service charges for all customer classes.
-If adopted, new rate schedules would be set for a five-year period (through September 2022) for single-family residential, multi-family residential, commercial, and irrigation customers, fire service charges, and elevation surcharges.
-The RateShare discount for low-income customers would be increased.
-The following documents chronicle City Council consideration of these proposed rates (all documents PDF):
+Based on a 2017 Water Cost of Service Rate Study (PDF), the City of Napa adopted a rate increase to water service charges for all customer classes effective December 1, 2017.
+In compliance with Proposition 218, new rate schedules were set for a five-year period (through 2022) for single-family residential, multi-family residential, commercial, and irrigation customers, fire service charges, and elevation surcharges.
+The RateShare discount for low-income customers was also increased.
+The following documents chronicle City Council adoption of these new water rates:

-Special Notice of Public Hearing - On September 22, 2017, this official notice was mailed to property owners and water customers served by the City of Napa Water System.
-The notice identifies the proposed changes to water rates and rate structure, explains the need for the changes, provides a protest form with submittal instructions, and announces the Public Hearing of November 7, 2017.
-The notice complies with requirements of Proposition 218.
+- Special Notice of Public Hearing (PDF) - On September 22, 2017, this official notice was mailed to property owners and water customers served by the City of Napa Water System.
+The notice identified the proposed changes to water rates and rate structure, explained the need for the changes, provided a protest form with submittal instructions, and announced the Public Hearing of November 7, 2017.
+The notice complied with requirements of Proposition 218.

-September 19, 2017 Presentation to City Council – Staff presentation to City Council on how water rates are used to ensure reliable service 24/7, calculation of the proposed new rates, and the plans for public notice.
-Click to view a recording of this meeting (play Item 16).
+- September 19, 2017 Presentation to City Council (PDF) – Staff presentation to City Council on how water rates are used to ensure reliable service 24/7, calculation of the proposed new rates, and the plans for public notice.
+View a recording of this meeting on the City Council page.